wale3d/BlockChain-based-Identity-Management/README.md

 # BlockChain-based-Identity-Management
 Making Identity Management, but using BlockChain.
-Helps and suggestion
+Helps and suggestions required